 - The insurer’s history of rate changes, its financial condition, administrative costs, profits, other sources of revenue and any other factors the insurer uses to justify its proposed premium rate change.

 During our review, we may request more information from the insurer.
 An application is not complete until all information required has been submitted.

 Your comments will be considered as we review rate change applications.

 We have 30 days from the date the rate change application is complete, to approve, modify or disapprove an insurer’s rate change application.

-We may modify or reject rates that we deem excessive, inadequate or unfairly discriminatory.
+We may modify or reject rates that we determine to be excessive, inadequate or unfairly discriminatory.
 We may also consider the insurer’s financial condition in making that decision.

 Final Notice to Policyholders

 Insurers must give at least 60 days advance notice of the approved premium rate change to policyholders.

 A "rate" is the base price for health benefits for a specific plan.
 When an insurer changes its base rates, the final premium is affected by the amount of change.